Oil, Gas and Energy Transition

 Paul Bansil, Director, KBR Consulting International

-Paul graduated from Imperial College, London with a degree in Chemical Engineering and brings over 30 years of experience in Process Engineering, Project Management, and Construction across the onshore and offshore Oil & Gas and Power Generation sectors.
-Since 2021, he has served as Director of KBR’s Consulting International business, a global provider of professional consulting solutions for the energy and industrial markets, where he leads all technical and commercial activities across Europe, Middle East, and Asia-Pacific regions.
+Paul graduated from Imperial College, London with a degree in chemical engineering and brings over 30 years of experience in process engineering, project management, and construction across the onshore and offshore oil and gas and power generation sectors.
+Since 2021, he has served as Director of KBR’s consulting international business, a global provider of professional consulting solutions for the energy and industrial markets, where he leads all technical and commercial activities across Europe, Middle East, and Asia-Pacific regions.

 Allan Baker, Global Head of Energy Transition, Societe Generale